openstack/monasca-api/docs/monasca-api-spec.md

 A metric is uniquely identified by a name and set of dimensions.

 ### Name
 Defines the name of a metric.
 A name is of type string(255).
+The name may include any characters except for the following: `> < = { } ( ) , ' " ; &`.
+If one of the restricted characters is needed, this can be achieved by double quoting the name.

 ### Dimensions
 A dictionary of (key, value) pairs.
 The key and value are of type string(255).
-The first character in the dimension is restricted to the following: `a-z A-Z 0-9 _ / \ $`.
-However, the next characters may be any character except for the following: `; } { = , & ) ( "`.
+The dimensions string may include any characters except for the following: `> < = { } ( ) , ' " ; &`.
 If one of the restricted characters is needed, this can be achieved by double quoting the dimensions.

 ### Text Representation
 In this document, metrics will be represented in the form `name{name=value,name=value}` where name is the metric name and the name=value pairs in the curly braces are the dimensions.
 For example, `cpu.idle_perc{service=monitoring,hostname=mini-mon}` represents a metric with the name "cpu.idle_perc" and the dimensions "service=monitoring" and "hostname=mini-mon".